Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 highlighting.
 There is a complete list of supported [language short codes](https://pygments.org/docs/lexers/).

-??? note "Syntax for commandline"
+??? note "Syntax for command line"

     For normal commands executed in the terminal, use the language short code `console`.